jakevdp/travis-python-template/README.md

 [![build status](http://img.shields.io/travis/jakevdp/travis-python-template/master.svg?style=flat)](https://travis-ci.org/jakevdp/travis-python-template)

-Small template for setting up Travis CI with Python
+Small template for setting up Travis CI with Python.
+This assumes you are using ``conda`` for installation of dependencies, and ``pytest`` to run your unit tests.

 ## Steps